Turkey 101: Because nobody knows much about Turkey... - Meat N' Bone

 You can also choose to pay a premium and go organic.
 To be labeled organic, the turkeys eat only organic feed, which by law contains no genetically modified grains, pesticides, herbicides, chemical residues, or animal byproducts.
 They are also raised without the use of antibiotics or growth hormones and are may or may not be free range.

-If you are looking for "Happy Turkeys", the ones who grew up with tender love and care in a farm.. you are looking for Free-Range or Free-Roaming Turkeys.
-It is usually best to go Amish.
-Simply because the fact that they are NOT using technology means that they truly are all natural.
+If you are looking for "Happy Turkeys", the ones who grew up with tender love and care on a farm, you are looking for Free-Range or Free-Roaming Turkeys.
+It is usually best to go Amish simply because they are not reliant on a means of technology and their turkeys are rasied truly natural.

 Our Amish turkeys are raised without hormones or steroids.
 They are raised on a vegetable, protein diet which contains no animal by-products, artificial ingredients or coloring agents.